 Title: Regional Fund for Triangular Cooperation in Latin America and the Caribbean

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Triangular cooperation projects between Latin American and Caribbean partner countries and Germany foster public policies for sustainable development in the partner countries.
+Triangular cooperation arrangements between Germany and partner countries in Latin America and the Caribbean strengthen public policies for sustainable development in the region.

-By advising lead agencies in emerging economies and beneficiary countries, Germany supports the joint development and implementation of triangular cooperation projects.
-This is accomplished by drawing on German and regional specialists, knowledge management and networking, training and further education measures as well by providing supplies.
+Germany supports the joint development and implementation of triangular cooperation arrangements, in particular through German and regional experts, knowledge management and networking, training and further education measures, and supplies of materials and equipment.